 ISBN : 86-7208-117-X | Publisher : HCHRS | Published : Belgrade, Serbia

 In: Goldberg, Sol; Ury, Scott and Weiser, Kalman eds.
-Key Concepts in the Study of Antisemitism ((In Press))
+Key Concepts in the Study of Antisemitism.
+Palgrave Critical Studies of Antisemitism and Racism (pp. 79-92)

-Political instrumentalisation of a site of the Holocaust: Contested memory of the Semlin camp in Belgrade (2020)
+The Political Instrumentalization of a Site of the Holocaust: Contested Memories of the Semlin Camp in Belgrade (2021)

 The Emotional and Political Power of Images of Suffering: Discursive Psychology and the Study of Visual Rhetoric (2019-02-11)